SamNiechcial/MySQL-With-Vault/README.md

 # MySQL With Vault
-A learning project to explore dynamic secrets and encryption as a service, using the Hashicorp suite of technologies with MySQL.
+A learning project to explore Dynamic Secrets and Encryption as a Service, using the Hashicorp suite of technologies and MySQL.

-## Requirements:
+## Requirements: Minimum Viable Product:
-The eventual aim is to enable minimally technical end users to automate the initiation and configuration of a MySQL database service, in the cloud, with dynamic secrets, to a best practices production standard of security and service delivery.

 The current aim is to configure and run all services locally as a learning exercise.

-## Achievements To Date:
+## Progress: MVP Demonstrated:
-In the 16 hours I have devoted to the project so far, I have configured and run a minimally configured service:
+In the 16 hours I have devoted to the project so far, I have configured and run a Minimum Viable Product service:

-* [MySQL 5.7](https://formulae.brew.sh/formula/mysql@5.7) server, locally, with HomeBrew - providing the database for the credentials to service
+* [MySQL 5.7](https://formulae.brew.sh/formula/mysql@5.7) server, locally, with HomeBrew - Providing the database to use with the Dynamic Secrets.
-* [Consul](https://www.consul.io/), locally, in -dev mode - serving as data storage for Vault
+* [Consul](https://www.consul.io/), locally, in -dev mode - Serving as data storage for Vault.
-* [Vault](https://www.vaultproject.io/), locally, in production mode - serving dynamic secrets securely, integrated with MySQL 5.7 and Consul
+* [Vault](https://www.vaultproject.io/), locally, in production mode - serving Dynamic Secrets, integrated with MySQL 5.7 and Consul.
-* [EnvConsul](https://github.com/hashicorp/envconsul/), locally - to serve MySQL credentials from Vault to my Python 2.7 scripts
+* [EnvConsul](https://github.com/hashicorp/envconsul/), locally - Serving MySQL credentials from Vault to my Python 2.7 scripts.

-I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mov*.
+I have included a video to demonstrate that the MVP is functional locally for me, *working.mov*.
+In the video, you will see Vault serving Dynamic Secrets to my app.py script, and the corresponding users appearing in the SQL database.

 I have also included detailed step-by-step instructions for installing and configuring the services to run locally at */Docs/USER_GUIDE.md*

-## App Testing:
+## Configuration for Local MVP App Testing:
 I have not yet started work on initiating and configuring this architecture with Terraform, nor do I have a live web service to hit for requests running in the cloud.
-As a result, the Python scripts provided will not work unless you configure these back-end services to run locally on your own machine first.
+As a result, the Python scripts provided will not currently work unless you configure these back-end services to run locally on your own machine first.

 **To test the app for yourself, please configure the services locally from the CLI, following instructions in Docs/USER_GUIDE.md**